 7. Lieutenant Colonel

-A Lieutenant Colonel is basically in charge of a battalion or regiment in armed forces.
+A Lieutenant Colonel is basically in charge of a battalion or regiment in Indian armed forces.
 On completion of 13 years of commissioned service and subject to clearance of part d exam an officer can become a lieutenant colonel.

 INSIGNIA– Lieutenant colonel insignia consist of National emblem over five-pointed star.